WordCounter.vip

 No Data Storage

-All text processing happens entirely in your browser.
+All text processing happens in your browser.
 Nothing is stored, logged, or transmitted to any server.

 No Tracking

-We don't track your activity, create cookies for analytics, or use any third-party tracking services.
+We don't track your activity, create analytics cookies, or use any third-party tracking services.

 Works Offline

-After the page loads, you can use the tool offline without any internet connection required.
+After the page loads, you can use the tool offline.
+No internet connection required.

 Optimized Performance

-Instant transformations with zero lag.
+Instant transformations with no lag.
 Optimized for Core Web Vitals and all modern browsers.

 Unicode Text Manipulation

-The tool fully supports Unicode characters, including international scripts, emojis, diacritical marks, and special symbols.
+The tool fully supports Unicode characters, including international scripts, emoji, diacritical marks, and special symbols.
 Character transformations respect Unicode standards for proper text handling.

 String Reversal Algorithm

-The reverse text function uses efficient JavaScript string methods to reverse character order in O(n) time complexity.
+The reverse text function uses JavaScript string methods to reverse character order in O(n) time.
 Each character position is swapped with its mirror position from the end.

 JavaScript String Methods